RobinsonZ/cluck/Spec Sheet.md

 - `clockEvents`: A list of clock event (clock-in or clock-out) records.
 Each clock event document contains the following fields:
   - `timestamp`: A signed 64-bit integer containing the system time of the clock event, in milliseconds from the Unix epoch.
   - `clockingIn`: A boolean specifying whether the event was a clock-in (`true`) or a clock-out (`false`).
+- `lastEvent`: The time of the last clock event.
+This is stored for caching purposes; if you are editing the user object manually, delete it to avoid errors.
+- `inNow`: Whether the user is currently clocked in.
+This is stored for caching purposes; if you are editing the user object manually, delete it to avoid errors.

 #### Credential Info